-Local authorities may be good place to start, with many offering small grants to micro-enterprises – businesses with fewer than ten employees and a turnover of less than £1.7m – looking to launch and have a positive impact on the environment.
+Local authorities may be good place to start, with many offering small grants to micro-enterprises – businesses with fewer than ten employees and a turnover of less than £1.7 million – looking to launch and have a positive impact on the environment.

 The Carbon Trust

-SMEs looking to develop innovative environmental solutions can apply for Phase 3 of The Department for Business, Energy & Industrial Strategy (BEIS) Industrial Energy Efficiency Accelerator (IEEA), an £8m programme that is open to UK businesses to support the commercial demonstration of innovative technologies that have the potential to cut carbon emissions through reduced energy consumption.
+SMEs looking to develop innovative environmental solutions can apply for Phase 3 of The Department for Business, Energy & Industrial Strategy (BEIS) Industrial Energy Efficiency Accelerator (IEEA), an £8 million programme that is open to UK businesses to support the commercial demonstration of innovative technologies that have the potential to cut carbon emissions opens in new window through reduced energy consumption opens in new window.